ErHaWeb/sitepackage/README.md

 Based on resources of [RealFaviconGenerator](https://realfavicongenerator.net/) [v0.16](https://realfavicongenerator.net/change_log#v0.16) the sitepackage includes all recommended cross browser definitions for Favicons / App Icons.
 The sitepackage adds all html header information in file `Configuration/Sets/Sitepackage/Setup/page.typoscript`.

-The file `Configuration/Sets/Sitepackage/Setup/browserconfig.typoscript` configures a separete PAGE object with mime type `text/xml` to output the `browserconfig.xml`.

 The file `Configuration/Sets/Sitepackage/Setup/site.webmanifest.typoscript` configures a separete PAGE object with mime type `application/json` to output the `site.webmanifest`.

-To be able to also display `browserconfig.xml` and `site.webmanifest` you need to add the following lines in your site configuration if you have not used this sitepackage as a distribution:
+To be able to also display `site.webmanifest` you need to add the following lines in your site configuration if you have not used this sitepackage as a distribution:

 ```
 routeEnhancers: